0xd4y/Writeups/Misc/index.md

 # OverTheWire

-<a href="https://overthewire.org/wargames/">OverTheWire</a> is a website that contains many different wargames ranging from learning Unix, binary explotiation, scripting, along with many other fun and instructional challenges.
+<a href="https://overthewire.org/wargames/">OverTheWire</a> is a website that contains many different wargames ranging from learning Unix, binary exploitation, scripting, along with many other fun and instructional challenges.

 ## Narnia